 As I said, this beach is difficult to find.
 I think this is mostly because the locals would rather not have it become a tourist trap like Huntington and Newport have become, and I couldn’t agree more.
 That being said everyone should be able to experience its beauty if they want to find it, so here is the how to get there.
-If you are in Laguna and head down PCH you will come to a small area with some housing right after the South Coast Medical Center.
+If you are in Laguna and head down PCH, you will come to a small area with some housing right after the South Coast Medical Center.
 From there you will want to park between 8th and 10th Street, or further away if you cannot find parking in the limited street spots.
 After parking, you can head across the street at 9th and will see the small opening that gives you access to the stairs and in turn the beach.

 1,000 steps beach is about 400 yards of pristine sand, crashing waves, tide pools, and even a cave.
-It also offers you views of some of the most lavish houses you have ever seen, all with their own fenced off areas of the beach, as well as personal steps to take them from their house to the start of the sand.
+It also offers you views of some of the most lavish houses you have ever seen, all with their own fenced off areas of the beach, as well as personal steps to take them from their home to the start of the sand.

-While I was there the tide was high so I wasn’t able to see the tide pools, but I did enjoy watching boogie boarders and exploring the sea caves.
-This is one of the most beautiful beaches in Southern California, so it is a great place to just hang out.
+While I was there the tide was high, so I wasn’t able to see the tide pools, but I did enjoy watching boogie boarders and exploring the sea caves.
+This is one of the most beautiful beaches in Southern California, so it is a great place just to hang out.
 Plus, the lack of parking always makes it feel secluded.

 The Sea Cave

 On the south end of the beach, there is a pretty decent sized cave that you can walk in and explore.
-During low tide, there is almost no water in the cave, but at high tide it can start to move around pretty good so be careful.
+During low tide, there is almost no water in the cave, but at high tide, it can start to move around pretty good so be careful.

 Pay attention to the water coming in so that you don’t get stuck in there or get your electronics wet as I almost did.
-It is a fun cave to explore though and definitely worth checking out.
+It is a fun cave to explore though and worth checking out.

 Check out my video for highlights from the beach: